St. Joseph the Worker

 “The Father who dwells in Me is doing His works.”

-On this feast of Saint Joseph the Worker in this year dedicated to him, the readings from Sacred Scripture help us reflect upon the covenant between the Lord and His People.
+On this feast of Saint Joseph the Worker, the readings from Sacred Scripture help us reflect upon the covenant between the Lord and His People.
+This covenant is lived out through the life and mission of the Church, which is the Mystical Body of Christ.

 In this context of the Church, whose mission began on the day of Pentecost, and upon which mission we are reflecting throughout Eastertide, we honor today the patron of the universal Church: St. Joseph.
 Specifically, we honor him according to the title “St. Joseph the Worker”.
 We don’t speak of him as a “Wonder-worker”, as some saints are described.
 Joseph didn’t work wonders.
 He simply worked, and his simple work reminds us who are God’s adopted children of a basic lesson of the spiritual life.